pinfinity/pinfinity_co/_content/2-blog/2013-06-05-copyright-and-creative-commons-in-multi-touch-books.md

 author_url: "https://plus.google.com/100601805957701195662?rel=author"
 _template: post
 ---
-Multi-Touch books bring together a smorgasborg of content, including videos, text, and widgets, all of which is going to require your attention when it comes to copyright laws.
+Multi-Touch books bring together a smorgasborg of content, including text, video, and images, all of which is going to require your attention when it comes to copyright laws.
 In a previous post we talked about how important [collaboration and open source contribution](/blog/creating-publishing-and-marketing-high-quality-ibooks) is going to be for creating high quality multi-touch textbooks.
 As multi-touch